GNTC welcomes two new administrators

-As a new year gets underway at Georgia Northwestern Technical College, two new administrators have come aboard to oversee Academic Affairs at the college as well as its Foundation.
+As a new year gets underway at Georgia Northwestern Technical College (GNTC), two new administrators have come aboard to oversee Academic Affairs at the college as well as its Foundation.

 At the beginning of January, Jennifer Loudermilk began work as the college’s new associate vice president of Academic Affairs and Lauretta Hannon became the director of Institutional Advancement.
 While the two women support separate areas of the college, their roles will be to boost student success through financial and academic support.